Eyes After Forty

 Look, aging isn't for the faint of heart.
 It’s a series of small adjustments and compromises.
 But I refuse to give up my books or my evening drives just yet.
 Exploring these supplements has been a way for me to take back a little bit of control.
 It’s about more than just seeing the fine print; it’s about maintaining the quality of life I worked thirty years to enjoy.

 If you’re feeling that same frustration—that ‘arm isn't long enough’ feeling—don't just settle for more pairs of reading glasses.
 Consider looking at what your eyes need from the inside.
-Whether it’s something comprehensive like VisiFlora or a simple start with TheyaVue, your future self (and your favorite novels) will thank you.
+Whether you want to try the comprehensive approach of VisiFlora or start with something more accessible like TheyaVue, your future self (and your favorite novels) will thank you.
+I’m back to reading until late in the evening now, and honestly, that’s the best retirement gift I could have given myself.